trustbloc/sandbox/docs/demo/sandbox_vcs_playground.md

 ## Steps
 1. Login to Wallet : Go to [Wallet](#components) and click on `Allow` when a pop-up asks for the permission.
 This registers the `Wallet` with CHAPI internally.
-2. Register a Wallet identity : Go to `DID Management` tab of [`Wallet`](#components) and create a new TrustBloc DID by selecting the key type (Ed25519 or P256) and signature type (Ed25519Signature2018 or JsonWebSignature2020).
-Type in a friendly name and click save.
-If successful, the new DID shows up in the table.
-Refer [this](#wallet-dids) for more info on supported DIDs.
+2. Register a Wallet identity :
+   - Go to `Settings` tab on the sidebar.
+   - Click on `Create Orb Digital Identiy` section.
+   - Select `Key Type`, `Signature Suite` and `Key Puropose` from available options.
+   - Click `Create and Save`.
 3. Issue a Credential : Go to [Demo Issuer](#components), click on  `Issue Permanent Residence Card` in `Issue Local Credentials` section, select `TrustBloc ED` and click `issue` button.
 Refer [this](#issuer-options) for more info on issuer profiles and action.
 4. Login to the Issuer: With default user email as `john.smith@example.com` and password, click the `Login` button.
 Consent to